thiagocapuano/waves-documentation/en/waves-token-rating/waves-token-rating-user-interface-overview.md

 When you click on the token line in the table, the token card opens.

-Tokens, which no one has yet rated, can be found using the search box.
+Tokens, which no one has yet rated, can be found using the search bar.

-## Token Search String
+## Token search bar

-The search string allows you to search for tokens by name, ticker or token ID.
+The search bar allows you to search for tokens by name, ticker or token ID.
 <img src="img/search.png" alt="search" width="350"/>

 If the token already has a rating, then its current rating will be displayed next to it.